-Aviation industry is highly specialized environment and consists many skilled workers.
-Pilots, ATCOs, Ground personnel, Technicians, Engineers, Management Professionals and more.
+The aviation industry is a highly specialized environment and consists of many skilled workers.
+Pilots, ATCOs, Ground personnel, Technicians, Engineers, Management Professionals, and more.
 “Yesterday, we tracked over 225,000 flights in a single day for the first time.
-Follow more than 20,000 flights right now” was the tweet of Flightradar24 on 25 July 2019 at 05.35pm.
-It is pretty big number, just think about their safe movement, maintenance, passenger services…
+Follow more than 20,000 flights right now” was the tweet of Flightradar24 on 25 July 2019 at 05.35 pm.
+It is a significant number; think about their safe movement, maintenance, passenger services…

-We must appreciate all of the professionals who build these globally connected aviation world.
-There are many days to celebrate in aviation for various professions nationally.
+We must appreciate all the professionals who build this globally connected aviation world.
+There are many days to celebrate in aviation environment for various professions.
 All of them are so important and deserves attention.
 Some of these days are celebrated internationally and have a global impact.
-In this article, we are going to cover the special international days in aviation and make marking on your calendar and don’t forget to celebrate them 😊.
+In this article, we are going to cover the special international days in aviation.
+Make marking on your calendar and don’t forget to celebrate them:)

 World Pilots’ Day (26th of April)

 You may find it interesting but pilots didn’t have a professional day since TALPA (Turkish Airline Pilots Association) offered the day, 26th April, to International Federation of Air Pilots Association in 2013.
 Since than every year on 26th of April we celebrate World Pilots Day.
 And in more detail, 26th April is the day of the first flight of the first licensed Turkish pilot Mehmet Fesa Evrensev in 1912.

 International Air Traffic Controllers’ Day (20th of October)

 Firstly, ATCOs are the people who safely and efficiently manage aircraft from ground, as they take off, fly, and land (for more about Air Traffic Control click).
 It is fair to say that they are heroes behind the scenes.